mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 But what you *just do* doesn’t hurt anybody.
 [Still], lots of criticism comes up.
 It is natural; [...] because [if] a hundred people look at you, very naturally each of them gives you [their idea].

-That’s why here Dogen Zenji says it like this: “Their words are very mistaken.”
+That’s why here Dōgen Zenji says it like this: “Their words are very mistaken.”
 [They are].

 So, if you see the example of what the ancestors did, like the Second Patriarch, maybe we say it’s impossible for us to do this in the modern age.
 But I don’t mean you should imitate that example.
 But I [also] don’t mean that you should ignore that example.
 Because that example happened in the natural way for the people who really realized something very important: the great matter of his or her whole life.
 At that time, naturally you can do it, beyond hard or easy.

 #### 39:04

-And also, Dogen Zenji says:
+And also, Dōgen Zenji says:

 > If you devote yourself to one thing exclusively and consider it to be training, even lying down will become tedious.